 Gene Marker

 BDNF rs6265

 Response Variant Your Variant

 AA or AG AA

-Your Response

-Since you possess the AA or AG variant of the BDNF gene, you are more likely to experience greater enjoyment and positive mood changes from exercise.
+Since you possess the AA or AG variant of the BDNF gene, you are more likely to experience greater enjoyment and positive mood changes from exercise or training.
 You also tend to perceive your exertion level during exercise to be lower than individuals with the GG variant.
-These responses to exercise result in a heightened motivation to exercise and greater likelihood that you will continue to exercise regularly.
+These responses to exercise result in a heightened motivation to exercise and greater likelihood that you will continue to follow your training regime.
 Therefore, you are at a genetic advantage when it comes to motivation to begin or continue regular exercise.